TODAY’S PAPER | May 17, 2026 | EPAPER

 Editorial April 25, 2026 1 min read

 Peace overtures got a shot in the arm as an Iranian delegation headed by Foreign Minister Abbas Araghchi agreed to return to Islamabad.
 This is a leap forward and has come after a nail-biting situation.
 Behind-the-curtain deliberations have led to this tactful understanding, and Pakistan deserves to be credited for this breakthrough once again.
-Foreign Minister Ishaq Dar indulged in some fence-mending talks convincing his counterpart on the need to keep the channels of negotiations open.
-While a high-powered US negotiating team is already in the federal capital for the last many days, it is assumed that the talks led by Araghchi will help iron out differences, enabling the first-tier leadership to once again rub shoulders for a deal.
+Foreign Minister Ishaq Dar indulged in some fence-mending talks, convincing his counterpart of the need to keep the channels of negotiations open.
+While a high-powered US negotiating team has been in the federal capital for the last few days, it is assumed that the talks led by Araghchi will help iron out differences, enabling the first-tier leadership to once again rub shoulders for a deal.

 COMMENTS